RosaWagner/Borel/documentation/README_en.md

 - Line spacing is already set for common text editors such as Word, Page or TextEdit.
 Nevertheless, make sure that Borel and Borel Guide have the same value so they can overlap perfectly.
 Set the linespacing to `1` for a better experience.

 - In Indesign, you'll need to use double line spacing to allow the grid to nest perfectly from one line to the next.
-If you choose a `24 pt` font size, choose `48 pt` line spacing.
+For example, ff you choose a `24 pt` font size, choose `48 pt` line spacing.